Jaksuhn/essays/Governments overthrown by the US.md

 - **Russia** 1918, the US took part in the allied intervention in the Russian civil war, sending 11,000 troops to the in the Arkhangelsk and Vladivostok regions to support the anti-bolshevik, monarchist, and largely anti-semitic White Forces.<sup>[[1]](https://en.wikipedia.org/wiki/Allied_intervention_in_the_Russian_Civil_War)[[2]](https://en.wikipedia.org/wiki/White_movement)</sup>
   <ins>Reason:</ins> Fear of communism

   1996, after receiving incredibly low approval ratings, the US helped elect Boris Yeltsin, an incompetent pro-capitalist independent, by giving him a $10 Billion dollar loan to finance a winning election.
   <ins>WTPLDE:</ins> No
   <ins>Reason:</ins> Fear of communism
-- **South Vietnam**
-- **West Pakistan**
+- **South Vietnam** 1955-1975, the US supported French colonialist interests in Vietnam, set up a puppet regime in Saigon to serve US interests, and later took part as a belligerent against North Vietnam in the Vietnam War.
+U.S. involvement escalated further following the 1964 Gulf of Tonkin incident, which was later found to be staged by Lyndon Johnson.
+The war exacted a huge human cost in terms of fatalities.
+Estimates of the number of Vietnamese soldiers and civilians killed vary from 966,000 to 3.8 million.
+Some 240,000–300,000 Cambodians, 20,000–62,000 Laotians, and 58,220 U.S. service members also died in the conflict, with a further 1,626 missing in action.<sup>[[1]](https://en.wikipedia.org/wiki/Vietnam_War)[[2]](https://en.wikipedia.org/wiki/Gulf_of_Tonkin_incident)[[3]](https://en.wikipedia.org/wiki/Vietnam_War_casualties)</sup>
+  <ins>WTPLDE:</ins> Yes
+  <ins>Reason:</ins> Fear of communism

+  This next part is not an overthrow but it is included anyway just to make it known.
+US Troops killed between 347 and 504 unarmed civilians, including women, children, and infants, in South Vietnam on March, 1968, in the My Lai Massacre.
+Some of the women were gang-raped and their bodies mutilated.
+Soldiers set fire to huts, waiting for civilians to come out so they could shoot them.
+For 30 years, the three US servicemen who tried to halt the massacre and rescue the hiding civilians were shunned and denounced as traitors, even by congressmen.<sup>[[1]](https://en.wikipedia.org/wiki/My_Lai_Massacre)</sup>
+- **West Pakistan** 1971 in Pakistan, an authoritarian state supported by the U.S., brutally invaded East Pakistan in the Indo-Pakistani war of 1971.
+Between 300,000 to 3 million civilians were killed, with 8-10 million refugees fleeing to India.<sup>[[1]](https://en.wikipedia.org/wiki/Indo-Pakistani_wars_and_conflicts)[[2]](https://en.wikipedia.org/wiki/Indo-Pakistani_War_of_1971)</sup>

 ### Europe